Author Credit: Elise Dominique Gan

 Start lying on the floor with the soles of your feet on the floor and your knees bent.
 Place your hands by your ears with your palms on the floor.
 When you’re ready to try a bridge, use your knees and hands to push yourself off the ground.

 Stretch your wrists, arms, and shoulders before attempting a handstand.
 Doing a handstand requires core strength.
 You can work on your core strength through ab exercises.
+Read here for full detail on handstand acrobatics.

 If you have never done a handstand before, you should start with handstands against a wall as it is the least intimidating to start.